 |S11||6-32 3/16 inch|

 Most sets came with square nuts to go with the screws, though in 1947-48, sets came with hex nuts.
 If you find the old screws hard to work with and want a modern screw head to use, or just like working with clean parts, hardware store 8-32s work fine.
 If you want authenticity, a slotted screw head was what vintage sets used.
-If you want to spend less time fiddling around, a Phillips or Torx head certainly can be nice.
-But if you want both authenticity and convenience, put a little bit of Tacky Wax on the head of the screw.
+But if you want to spend less time fiddling around, a Phillips or Torx head certainly can be nice.
+If you want both authenticity and convenience, put a little bit of Tacky Wax on the head of the screw.
 It will make it stay on the driver more readily.

 6-32 and 8-32 are two very commonly used screw sizes.